ScratchEverywhere/ScratchEverywhere/README.md

 ### Get up and running for PS4

+> [!NOTE]
+> Scratch Everywhere! for PS4 is also on [PKG-Zone](https://pkg-zone.com/details/NTXS10053), so you can just download it there or directly from the PS4 HB-Store and keep it updated that way!

 Download the `scratch-ps4.pkg` file from the releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-ps4/main/Scratch%20Everywhere!%20PS4%20Nightly.zip), then install it using your preferred HEN, like GoldHEN, Mira, etc.

 Place your Scratch projects in `/data/scratch-ps4`, if the folder doesn't exist, create it.